edgelesssys/contrast/CONTRIBUTING.md

 ### Cleanup

-- Destroy the cluster with
+- Undeploy your deployment with

     ```sh
+    just undeploy
+    ```

+- Undeploy your deployment and clean the workspace with

+    ```sh
-    just destroy
+    just clean
     ```

 ### Maintenance tasks